Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Howson's property

 \end{rem}

-\begin{cor} Let $G=G_1\amalg_C G_2$ be a free amalgamated product of free or Demushkin not soluble pro-$p$ groups with $C$ maximal pro-cyclic in $G_1$ or $G_2$.
+\begin{cor} Let $G=G_1\amalg_C G_2$ be a free amalgamated pro-$p$ product of free or Demushkin not soluble pro-$p$ groups with $C$ maximal procyclic in $G_1$ or $G_2$.
 Let $H$ be a finitely generated subgroup of $G$ that does not split as a free pro-$p$ product.
 Then $H\cap K$ is finitely generated for any finitely generated subgroup $K$ of $G$.\end{cor}

 \begin{proof} In this case the action of $G$ on its standard pro-$p$ tree $T$ is 2-acylindrical.
 This follows from the fact that if $C$ is maximal procyclic in say $G_1$, then $C$ is malnormal in $G_1$, i.e. $C\cap C^{g_1}= 1$ for any $g_1\in G_1\setminus C$.
 Indeed, if $C\cap C^{g_1}\neq 1$ then $\langle C, C^{g_1}\rangle$ normalizes this intersection.
 But every 2-generated subgroup of $G_1$ is free and so can not have procylic normal subgroups, so $C=C^{g_1}$ and so $g_1$ normalizes $C$.
 But then the same applies to $\langle C, g_1\rangle$ so it is procyclic contradicting the maximality of $C$ in $G_1$.